BedirK/BedirK/README.md

 - Data Preprocessing
 - Generating reports and performing ad-hoc data analysis using SQL, Excel, and Google Sheets
 - Developing visuals in PowerBI and Tableau for interactive outputs
-- Currently working on data manipulation and analysis using Numpy and Pandas libraries. (++ Matplotlib and Seaborn libraries for data viz)
+- Currently working on;

+    **Numpy and Pandas libraries for data manipulation and analysis

+    **Matplotlib and Seaborn libraries for data visualization